Post Offices

 County Directories appear to be recording a similar story until Mrs Aves took over the Post Office in 1934.
 She ran it until 1946, followed by William Hill, until he retired in 1950.
 After him came Mrs Folwell, until 1957.

 The final Wreningham Post Office in Wreningham was run by Mabel Ireland.
-In that same year, Mr L Bateman took over from James Wiseman who retired from having been village postman for 50 years.
+In that same year, Mr L Bateman took over from James Wiseman, who retired from having been the village postman for 50 years.